 - Latest Video: ASMR Gently Rustling leaves

 Just as the name suggests, Sounds Majestic posts the majestic sounds of nature.
 If you love listening to birds chirping, rain falling, and grass rustling in the breeze, this is the channel for you.
 The length of videos varies quite a bit, ranging from anywhere between fifteen minutes and four hours, but they have many, many videos of animals and nature, as well as a couple brown noise and white noise videos if too much activity in the background easily distracts you.

 - Best For: fantasy immersion, science fiction immersion, DND soundscape

 - Favorite Video: Battle With Magic | War Ambience | 1 Hour

 - Latest Video: Dwarven City Forge District | Chatter, Labor, Fantasy RPG Ambience | 3 Hours

 I believe Michael Ghelfi Studios is a must-have channel for fantasy writers and DMs.
 I actually found this channel looking for something I thought would be kind of obscure, but I needed it to help me focus on a scene for a fantasy story I was working on.
-Imagine my surprise and delight when I found exactly what I was looking for: battle aftermath ambience, with the sounds of crows, dying soldiers, and flames.
+Imagine my surprise and delight when I found exactly what I was looking for: battle aftermath ambience, complete with the sounds of crows, dying soldiers, and roaring flames.
 This is a great channel for helping you through pretty much any fantasy scene.